La Trappe (Montgomery)

 Owner Mike Azzalini can often be found working the bar.
 He and the other servers at La Trappe are friendly and knowledgeable about the beers they pour.
 They will offer tastes to help you choose a great beer.
 This part of town, North Beach, is a classic nightlife destination and a lot of fun to stroll through.

 Map to La Trappe

 This is just slightly beyond our one-mile-walking-from-BART limit, but we think you may enjoy this walk.
-Walk north about 8 blocks on (old) Montgomery Street to the TransAmerica Pyramid building, then soft left onto Columbus for about 9 blocks to the corner of Greenwich and Columbus.
+Exit BART through the exit labeled A1 onto the north side of Market St. Turn right out of the exit and then left on Montgomery Street.
+Walk about 7 blocks to the TransAmerica Pyramid building, then soft left up Columbus for about 9 blocks to the corner of Greenwich and Columbus.
 Note that the Cable Car tracks turn onto Columbus Avenue by La Trappe at the intersection with Greenwich.

 You can also take a cable car from Embarcadero Station, changing cable cars up at Powell and California, and continuing on the Hyde Street line, or instead depart BART from Powell Station and go directly over on the Hyde cable car line.